 See the whole list of all exchange agreements at Uppsala University (Excel file)

 General exchange programmes are open to all students.
 These programmes comprise multiple or all subject areas at the foreign host university.
 The International Office is responsible for general exchange programmes.
 For more information about general exchange programmes, see here.

 Most exchange programmes are found here.
 They are tied to studies at a particular department or in a certain subject area.
 Today these agreements are not available on one single site (but work is underway to provide this).
 The departments will provide more information about what exchange programmes they have.
 They also administrate those exchanges.

 Department of Mathematics

 Department of Engineering Sciences

-Information meeting regarding exchange studies is arranged for students within Science and Technology in preparation for the coming deadline for application (15 March).
-The meeting will be in Swedish but is followed by a fair where you will have the opportunity to ask questions.
-Do not forget that you also can discuss these questions with your study advisor.
+Information fair regarding exchange studies is arranged for students within Science and Technology in preparation for the upcoming deadline for application (15 March).
+You will have the opportunity to ask questions and meet representatives in charge of the various agreements.
+Remember that you can also discuss these questions with your study advisor.

 It’s never too early to start planning your studies abroad.
 The International Office only has one application round per region per academic year.
 Exchanges with the southern hemisphere follow the calendar year (that is, Spring semester – Autumn semester) and are posted in the autumn.
 Exchanges in the northern hemisphere follow the academic year, and are posted in the spring.
 North America is an exception, with postings the preceding autumn, that is, nearly a year in advance.